Hierarchical Topic Modeling

 │ └── 0.2: card, drivers, monitor, driver, vga, ram, motherboard, cards, graphics, ati

 As you can see, the model managed to identify meaningful subtopics of the two larger topics we found earlier.
-Topic 0 got divided into a topic mostly concerned with dos and windows, a topic on operating systems in general, and one about hardware, while Topic 1 contains a topic about newsgroups, one about atheism, and one about morality and christianity.
+Topic 0 got divided into a topic mostly concerned with dos and windows, a topic on operating systems in general, and one about hardware.

 You can also divide individual topics to a number of subtopics, by using the divide()